ekarak/knx/README-API.md

 Datapoints need to be bound to a connection.
 This can be done either at their creation, *or* using their `bind()` call.
-Its important to highlight that before you start defining datapoints (and devices as we'll see later), your code *needs to ensure that the connection has been established*, usually by using a Promise:
+Its important to highlight that before you start defining datapoints (and devices as we'll see later), your code *needs to ensure that the connection has been established*, usually by declaring them in the 'connected' handler:

 ```js
 var connection = knx.Connection({